aleksey-stukalov/sample-gis-datatypes/README.md

 To apply the converters for a field it should be annotated with the ```@Convert(converter = SomeConverter.class)``` annotation.
-See the ```location``` field of the [```Port```](https://github.com/aleksey-stukalov/sample-gis-datatypes/blob/master/modules/global/src/com/company/cruisesample/entity/Port.java) entity in the sample project as an example.
+See the ```location``` field of the [```Port```](https://github.com/aleksey-stukalov/sample-gis-datatypes/blob/master/modules/global/src/com/company/cruisesample/entity/Port.java) entity in the sample project as an example:

 ```java
 public class Port extends StandardEntity {